earthly/earthly/docs/cloud/earthly-ci.md

 ### 1. Sign up for Earthly Cloud (free)

-Visit [Earthly Cloud](https://cloud.earthly.dev/login) to create a free account and get started with Earthly CI.
+Earthly CI is part of Earthly Cloud.
+You can use it for free as part of our free tier.
+Get started with Earthly Cloud by visiting the [sign up](https://cloud.earthly.dev/login) page, and get 6,000 build minutes/month for free.

 ### 2. Create your first Earthly pipeline